Experience, foresight and the proven ability

 Boland is a frequent speaker and organizer at top industry conferences including BIA/Kelsey events, Ad:Tech, WHERE 2.0 and others.
 He has authored in-depth reports on the changing local media landscape including online video, social networking and mobile.
 He contributes regularly to highly read online news sources such as Huffington Post and Business Insider.
 A trusted source for reporters covering the interactive media space, his comments have appeared in major news and trade media, including The Wall Street Journal, Fortune and Forbes.

 Before joining BIA/Kelsey, Boland was editor of Innovation World’s TechAlert, a monthly journal of emerging technology companies.
 Previously he was a San Francisco-based freelance writer for business and technology magazines, such as Red Herring, Business 2.0, Mobile and Digitalife.
 He began his career in business analysis and journalism as a staff reporter for Forbes magazine, covering the tech sector.

-Abid will lead client engagements and deliver solutions for sales, business development, marketing, and consulting and advisory teams.
-Building on his proven skills in product road mapping, sales and monetization strategy development, Abid will help our clients integrate local media industry strategy with their operational objectives and business processes to develop new markets and revenue streams.
+Abid leads client engagements and deliver solutions for sales, business development, marketing, and consulting and advisory teams.
+Building on his proven skills in product road mapping, sales and monetization strategy development, Abid helps our clients integrate local media industry strategy with their operational objectives and business processes to develop new markets and revenue streams.

 Jeanne Dixon Dattilo